Akshatkamboj14/RAG-TITAN-AMAZON-Q/Docs/Titan.md

 ### Quick comparison vs other big models (high level)

-* **Versus OpenAI (GPT family)**: GPT models have been benchmark leaders in many tasks; OpenAI provides a mature API and ecosystem.
+* **Versus OpenAI (GPT family)**: GPT models have been good in many tasks; OpenAI provides a mature API and ecosystem.
 Titan’s advantage is AWS ecosystem integration and Bedrock-managed environment — good for enterprises already on AWS.
 Empirical performance varies by task and model tier.

 * **Versus Google (Gemini)**: Google’s Gemini family emphasizes multimodal capabilities and tight Google Cloud integration.
 Titan competes on enterprise integration but different clouds / ecosystems and tradeoffs will matter.